Ten Motorcycle Convoy Tips

 You can Google “The Pace” and read the full details in Sport Rider or Motorcyclist or Cycle World magazines.

-Repeat the leader’s signals
+4. Repeat the leader’s signals

-All riders in the convoy must repeat the leader’s signals.
+Every rider in the convoy must repeat the leader’s signals.
 This is because the riders at the back may not see the leader’s signals.
 Failure to do this is one of the main contributors to crashes in a ride.
 Imagine if the leader had pointed out a hazard on the road but the guys at the back are not aware of it.

-Ride according to your own pace
+5. Ride according to your own pace

-Leave room for your buddies
+6. Leave room for your buddies

 The other aspect is when overtaking other vehicles.
 Always ride ahead for a few seconds before turning back into your lane to allow those behind to overtake.
 Swinging in or slowing down immediately after overtaking will leave your friends behind exposed to danger.

-Follow the leader’s lane
+7. Follow the leader’s lane

 Following where the leader is heading to is one thing, but participants should always use the same lane as the leader, unless for overtaking.
 Do not swerve into another lane especially when the road gets twisty like at Karak Highway or Sungai Koyan.

-Escorted convoy
+8. Escorted convoy

-If your ride is escorted (like in GIVI’s annual MotoGP Convoy), let the officers handle the traffic (including stopping traffic).
+If your ride is escorted (like in GIVI’s annual MotoGP Convoy), let the police officers handle the traffic (including stopping traffic).
 The traffic police may ask one or two of you to assist in holding up traffic, but they should perform the task first before handing the intersection over to you.
 Never, ever attempt to stop traffic on your own accord.

-Non-escorted convoy
+9. Non-escorted convoy

 Convoys not escorted by the police can be a lot more fun, honestly.
 But that does not mean you should flout the law.
 First and foremost, do not stop traffic in any way, not even if you are one of the marshals in the ride.